ArmoredPony/nu_plugin_hashes/README.md

 > [!WARNING]
 > This project isn’t being actively maintained - I don’t have the energy to
 > update it to keep up with Nushell updates.
-It's been months since I used my
+It's been months since I last
-> plugin and I barely use Nushell nowadays.
-I will not contribute to this
+> used my plugin and I barely use Nushell nowadays.
+I will not contribute to
-> project anymore, nor will I accept pull requests.
+> this project anymore, nor will I accept pull requests.
 I’m happy to transfer
 > ownership of this crate on [crates.io](https://crates.io/crates/nu_plugin_hashes)
 > to another contributor if needed.
 Thanks to everyone who helped and to those
 > who used my plugin.